Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Method

 \subsection{Articulatory score}

-Articulatory score is defined as an average correlation of linear probe.
-For each representational space from Sec. \ref{ssec:sslmodel}, a linear model is trained to predict each of 12 EMA traces by solving ordinary least squares (OLS) regression on training set.
-The correlation is measured by Pearson's correlation coefficient (r) on held-out test set.
-Finally, articulatory score is obtained by averaging over 12 EMA channels and 8 subjects, if no articulator or subject is specified.
+Articulatory score is defined as an average correlation of linear probing.
+For each representational space from Sec. \ref{ssec:sslmodel}, a linear model is trained to predict each of 12 EMA traces, frame by frame.\footnote{By solving ordinary least squares regression without regularization.} The correlation is measured by Pearson's correlation coefficient (r) on held-out test set.
+Finally, articulatory score is obtained by averaging over 12 EMA channels and 8 speakers, if no articulator or speaker is specified.

-We train separate models for each speaker since variability in EMA subjects is not only affected by speaker identity but also, or more, affected by the sensor configuration.
+We train separate models for each speaker since the individual variability in EMA is not only affected by speaker identity but also, or more, affected by the sensor configuration.